ldaptools/ldaptools/docs/en/tutorials/LDIF-Files.md

 // This creates an entry that will add a new object to LDAP.
 $entry = $ldif->entry()->add('cn=Some User,dc=example,dc=local')->addAttribute('sn', 'Sikorra');

 // Add the created entry to the LDIF.
-This method is variadic, so you can add as many entries at a time as you like.
+This method is variadic, so add as many entries at a time as you like.
-$ldif->addEntry($add)
+$ldif->addEntry($entry);

 // Output the LDIF to a string and do whatever you need with it...
 $ldifData = $ldif->toString();